redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 resource_state: present
 ```

-#### The name of the overcloud/user, the tasks should be run on.
+#### The name of the "cloud", the tasks should be run on.
+The "cloud" represents a stack (undercloud/overcloud), or a user that the playbook should interact with.
+All "clouds" configuration resides within the "~/.config/openstack/clouds.yaml" file.
+A different cloud name could be set on each resource.
+As a result multiple users resources could be created at a single playbook run.
 ```
-overcloud_name: overcloud
+cloud_name: overcloud
 ```

 #### The path to the clouds.yaml file.